sonalsannigrahi/Archers-Final/LogBook.md

 Alice Aubert - This week I started to implement the arrow class keeping in mind how the physics engine would affect the graphics.
 I also worked to implement both the arrow and Character classes as subclasses of the Drawables class of SFML.
 Next week I plan to continue this to make sure that both the Characters and arrows interact smoothly ie the character can shoot the arrow correctly using the click and drag function.

 Nicolas Lopes - Met with Saba, Andre and Chris to discuss Physics engine.
 Corrected some small mistakes in previous code, changed the class of ConstantGravity, added cossine, sine and vector product as well as discussed about and started the BlackHole class with Andre.
 Discussed about implementation of air resistance.

+## Week 3 (30th Nov - 6th Dec)

+Sonal Sannigrahi - Designed all the character (opponent and player) sprites.
+Integrated code to rotate bow with the character sprites and game window.
+For now, the bow with the arm rotates with the rest of the sprite fixed.
+Code is functional right now.
+For next week, I will be working on resizing the sprites to match the game window, placing the character on a ground, and finally fixing the arm in the right position.